 Luckily, there are many ways to make sure your child is safe in the sun — researchers estimate that regular sunscreen use by children could reduce subsequent skin cancer development by 78 percent, for instance.
 The tips and suggestions that follow will help remind parents and caregivers that sun safety is equally important at neighborhood parks, playgrounds and other outdoor public spaces.

-- Distribute brochures and display posters from our Health Fair Kit at the park entrances, at picnic tables, and in changing areas and restrooms to promote sun safety.
+- Distribute brochures and display posters from our store at the park entrances, at picnic tables, and in changing areas and restrooms to promote sun safety.
 Also create signage that directs park and playground visitors to shaded locations, and warns them of less sun-safe areas.

 - Adopt a long-term vision for the future: plant shade trees.
 These trees will be aesthetically pleasing and the decision to plant then is an economical one, as the longevity of these trees provides greater cost benefit to the local government.